SITE MENU

 • The Kylesku Hotel (3 stars) is on the shores of Loch Glendhu and Glencoul on the west coast.
 8 bedrooms (double, twin, family).
 Restaurant and bar meals (recommended in the AA Pub Guide and the Michelin Guide to Eating out in Pubs).
 Open from March to mid October.
 Tel: 01971 502 231.

 • Mackays Rooms & Restaurant at Durness provides luxury accommodation and traditional Highland cuisine.
 6 en-suite bedrooms (single, double, twin, family).
-Scottish Tourist Board 4 Star Small Hotel.
-Recommended by HotelReviewScotland and 'Good Food of Scotland 2005'.
+4 Star Small Hotel.
 Open from March to October.
-Tel: 01971511202.
+Tel: 01971 511202.

 B&Bs / Guest Houses:

-• Pentland Lodge House is a 4 star guest house with 9 bedrooms in Thurso.
-Accommodation is also available in the self catering annexe (sleeps 4).
+• Pentland Lodge House is a 4 star guest house with 9 spacious bedrooms in Thurso.
+Disabled access.
+Well recommended.
 Tel: 01847 895103.

 • Suilnamara (Gaelic for 'Sea View') is a family run B&B providing friendly accommodation with 1 twin room and 1 family room (both en-suite).
 Stunning views over Lochinver harbour.
 Contact: Rhona Mackenzie, Suilnamara, Lochinver, Sutherland IV27 4LJ.
 Tel: 01571 844535.